kimphuoc0209/OOP_Nhom1/README.md

 ## 4. Update Modules

-If you want to update the latest status of the modules, you can run `git submodule foreach git pull oringin master`
+If you want to update the latest status of the modules, you can run `cd OOP_Nhom1` then `git submodule foreach git pull oringin master`